johanjdejager/html5-boilerplate/README.md

 [![github-stars-image](https://img.shields.io/github/stars/h5bp/html5-boilerplate.svg?label=github%20stars)](https://github.com/h5bp/html5-boilerplate)

-HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.
+HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites..

 This project is the product of over 10 years of iterative development and community knowledge.
 It does not impose a specific development